Skip to Content

 Do I have to use Marmite?

-Spreading the stuff on toast and making me eat it would be akin to torturous for me.
+Spreading the stuff on toast and making me eat it would be akin to torture for me.
 But stir a spoonful into some gravy and it is magic, it adds a depth of flavour that is wonderful.

 Can I make this in advance?

-I like my dumplings to have a firm exterior and these tend not to reheat too well in my opinion.
+I like my dumplings to have a firm exterior, and these tend not to reheat too well, in my opinion.

 To reheat, stick it in the oven at 180°C or 350°F until piping hot, which will take around 20 minutes.